-In September 2017, Hurricanes Irma and María (Hurricanes) cut across all of Puerto Rico, crippling the power grid, flooding coastal, and alluvial plains, and causing significant landslide and wind damage.
-These forces collectively impacted cities, economies, municipal systems, and natural ecosystems ecologies, and exacerbated geological vulnerabilities.
+In September 2017, Hurricanes Irma and María (Hurricanes) cut across Puerto Rico, crippling the power grid, flooding coastal, and alluvial plains, and causing significant landslide and wind damage.
+These forces collectively impacted cities, economies, municipal systems, and natural ecosystems, and exacerbated geological vulnerabilities.
 All seventy-eight (78) municipalities were subsequently declared disaster impact areas under Puerto Rico Hurricane Irma DR-4336 and Puerto Rico Hurricane María DR-4339.

-Through the Municipal Recovery Planning Program (MRP Program or Program), serves under the Puerto Rico Department of Housing (PRDOH) aims to address to respond to municipal needs in the Disaster Impact Areas (DIA) from the Hurricanes.
-This area encompasses the entirety all of Puerto Rico's islands, thereby qualifying all seventy-eight (78) municipalities as eligible Applicants to this the Program.
+Through the Municipal Recovery Planning Program (MRP Program or Program), the Puerto Rico Department of Housing (PRDOH) aims to address municipal needs in the Disaster Impact Areas (DIA) from the Hurricanes.
+This area The DIA encompasses all of Puerto Rico's islands, thereby qualifying all seventy-eight (78) municipalities as eligible Applicants to the Program.

 The seventy-eight (78) municipalities of Puerto Rico represent cities and towns across the three (3) main islands.
 Municipalities are the primary legal subdivisions and contain cities, towns and unincorporated or informal settlements within their boundaries.
-Cities and towns are comprised of smaller communities and neighborhoods, including some distinguished designated as "special communities,". and are These will be served by the Whole Community Resilience Planning (WCRP) Program, a separate planning program through the PRDOH; the Whole Community Resilience Planning (wcre) Program.
-For This document, however, will focus on the larger, municipal level, as well as regional level are referenced.
+Cities and towns-are comprised of smaller communities and neighborhoods, including some designated as "special communities".
+These special communities will be served by the Whole Community Resilience Planning (WCRP) Program, a separate planning program that addresses their specific needs.
+This document-The MRP Guidelines contained in this document, however, will focus on a the larger scale, efforts will be directed to a municipal level, as well as regional level.